Waikato/meka/trunk/README.txt

 Improvements since the last version are os follows:

+	* MEKA now uses maven (instead of ant, as previously) for compilation.
+0w00

+	* MEKA's build has been switched over from Apache Ant to Apache Maven.

+		Mainly to make life easier with deploying artifacts to Maven Central automatically, (rather than by hand), and better execution of unit tests.
+		This change affects people working with the source code.

 	* Evaluation output is improved

 		Evaluation output has been improved, as much in the code, as the visual text output.
 		Basically, objects like doubles[] can be stored, rather than just Strings and Doubles.
 		The improvement is overall, but in particular noticeable improvements to cross validation and incremental validation.
 		Incremental validation now also displays per-window metrics in the GUI in addition to those of the final window.
+		Cross-fold evaluation now combines all predictions together and then evaluates it (rather than averaging the statistics afterwards).

 	* Incremental evaluation is now basic prequential (interleaved train then test)